hannaohandrews/take-home-assignment-A/README.md

   - **`createdAt`** (Date, required.)
   - **`updatedAt`** (Date, required.)
   - **`status`** (String, possible values (OPEN, RESOLVED)
-- I also added `formDataId` as a foreign key to establish a relationship with the existing `FormData` model.
+  - **`formDataId`** the relational foreign key id of the formData
+  - **`FormData`**
   - A one-to-many relationship was created between `FormData` and `Query`, allowing each form data entry to associate with multiple queries.
     _(This approach is more future-proof in case additional queries need to be associated with a single form data entry.)_

 ### Routes